khalidsabban/Laptop-Price-Predictor/README.md

 ## A Machine Learning model deployed with a user interface to predict the price of laptops accurately and efficiently.

-**Achieved 95% prediction accuracy** by implementing an optimized XGBoost regression model on 1,300+ laptop specifications, processing 15+ feature variables using Python (Pandas, Scikit-learn) to deliver real-time price estimates within a €52 Mean Absolute Error (MAE) margin of actual market values.
+**Achieved 95% prediction accuracy** by implementing an optimised XGBoost regression model on 1,300+ laptop specifications, processing 15+ feature variables using Python (Pandas, Scikit-learn) to deliver real-time price estimates within a €52 Mean Absolute Error (MAE) margin of actual market values.
 Deployed via a production-ready Flask web application capable of handling 100+ concurrent user sessions with **sub-second (<100ms) response times**.

 ### Introduction & Problem Solved
 This project delivers a comprehensive machine learning solution designed to address price uncertainty in the new and used laptop market.
 It analyzes laptop datasets containing fifteen distinct features—from company name and CPU specifications to screen resolution and operating system.
 The model processes these inputs through an optimized XGBoost pipeline to accurately predict laptop prices in euros.